Lean Validation: The Fundamental Guide

 A little research also goes a long way in providing some common ground for conversation and discussion (e.g. published works, awards received, a recent promotion, etc.).
 Referring to these events in your email can also help break the ice (e.g. Congrats on your new promotion!) and increase your chances of engagement.

-Your validation results won’t always pan out the way you expect them to, and sometimes you’ll have to iterate at various points in the process before reaching any meaningful results.
-It’s a trial and error technique that takes practice, creativity and a whole lot of patience.
+Your validation results won’t always pan out the way you expect them to, and sometimes, you’ll have to iterate at various points in the process before reaching any meaningful results.
+It’s a trial-and-error technique that takes practice, creativity and a whole lot of patience.

 • Move forward with a validated concept